Redefining Technology

 if __name__ == '__main__':

-detector = AnomalyDetector() # Create detector instance
+detector = AnomalyDetector() # Create an instance of the detector

 Implementation Notes for Scale